Bu Lianshi

 Lady Bu (died c.March or November 238), (Note: The Sanguozhi recorded that Lady Bu died in the 1st year of the Chiwu era (238–251) of Sun Quan's reign.
 Her biography in Sanguozhi recorded an edict by Sun Quan proclaiming her empress posthumously.
 This edict was issued on the wuzi day of the leap month of that year, which corresponds to 24 Nov 238 in the Julian calendar.
 Thus, Lady Bu most likely died in Nov 238.
-However, vol.02 of Jiankang Shilu indicate that Lady Bu was posthumously proclaimed empress in the 2nd month of that year, which corresponds to 3 Mar to 1 Apr 238 in the Julian calendar.) personal name Bu Lianshi, was a concubine of Sun Quan, the founding emperor of the state of Eastern Wu in the Three Kingdoms period of China.
-She has posthumously been honoured as an empress by Sun Quan.
+However, vol.02 of Jiankang Shilu indicate that Lady Bu was posthumously proclaimed empress in the 2nd month of that year, which corresponds to 3 Mar to 1 Apr 238 in the Julian calendar.) personal name Bu Lianshi, was a concubine of Sun Quan (Emperor Da), the founding emperor of the Eastern Wu during the Three Kingdoms period of China.
+She was posthumously honoured as an empress consort by Sun Quan.
 She is also known as Empress Bu.